divyakoyy/codenames/README.md

 To play codenames with the default configuration (using DETECT and our proposed scoring function), run any of these commands:

 `$ python3 codenames.py word2vec`; `$ python3 codenames.py glove`; `$ python3 codenames.py fasttext`; `$ python3 codenames.py bert`; `$ python3 codenames.py babelnet`

+Note: because of the size of Babelnet, it may take some time to get results the first few runs when running with the `babelnet` option.
+Things should speed up on subsequent runs since we cache subgraphs of Babelnet.

 #### Example Output